GDQuest/godot-steering-ai-framework/README.md

 ## Installation ##

 The cleanest way to install the framework onto your project is to take the `/src/` folder and copy it into your project.
-I recommend something like `res://systems/godot-steering-framework/`.
+We recommend placing it in a directory where you will store all your third-party libraries or dependencies.
+For example `res://src/libraries/godot_steering_framework/`.

 ## Getting Started ##